Asheq/vim-config/notes-todo.md

 ================================================
 	- Customize existing plugins
 	- Follow up on lion.vim smap issue
-	- Change cursor color to be more bright
-	- Suggest that plugin authors take donations
 	- Improve dirvish
 		- Use for most recently-used files
 		- Create a ranger-like view
 		- Sometimes the cursor floats on the right
 	- Improve fzf
 		- Optimize :Files and :History for file-paths like nixprime/cpsm
-		- Open in current window to be easy on the eyes
-		- Report bug: sometimes text is scrolled out of view
+		- Report bug: sometimes text is scrolled out of view (https://github.com/junegunn/fzf.vim/issues/385)
 	- Apply "recognize over recall" principle everywhere
 		- Learn to use fzf with custom lists
 	- Make opening entries in dirvish and quickfix (and nerdtree) consistent